Tragic-cmd/First-Person-Shooter/README.md

 # First-Person-Shooter
-These Scripts were used to create an FPS game in the Unity game engine.
+I wrote these scripts while learning to create an FPS game in the Unity game engine.